IBM-Cloud/Bluemix-onprem-data/README.md

 2. In the secure gateway console choose `ADD GATEWAY` and:

-	a) Give your gateway a name, toggle `Enforce security token on client` so that it is not active, and then click on `ADD DESTINATION`
+	a) Give your gateway a name, toggle `Require security token to connect clients` so that it is not active, and then click on `ADD GATEWAY`.
+The gateway is created and a dashboard with a tile for the gateway should be shown.
+	b) Click on the tile with your gateway name.
+On the next screem click on `Add Destination` which should bring up a configuration wizard with several steps or the option for `Advanced Setup`.
+Click on `Advanced Setup`.
-	b) Give the destination a name, enter `127.0.0.1` as IP address, port 3306, keep TCP selected, and click the `+` button.
+	c) Choose `On-Premises Destination` (and not `Cloud`).
+Give the destination a name, enter `127.0.0.1` as hostname/IP address, resource port 3306, keep TCP selected, and click the `ADD DESTINATION` button.
 The loopback ip address (127.0.0.1) is used because the Secure Gateway client connects to the MySQL server locally.
 If the MySQL server is on another machine, its IP address must be specified.

-	c) Click `CONNECT IT` to retrieve the command you will need to establish the secure connection from your VM.
+	d) In the overview screen select `Add Clients` (with the `+` symbol) to retrieve the command you will need to establish the secure connection from your VM.
 There are options for the native installer (IBM Installer), running a docker image or using IBM DataPower.
 	Select `IBM Installer`, the screen should look as shown.
 Note down the Gateway ID.
 It is needed in step 3b. ![](https://raw.githubusercontent.com/IBM-Bluemix/Bluemix-onprem-data/master/screenshots/sg-native-installer.png)